 Today’s post is a little different from the norm – I wanted to share what I packed for the hospital that was useful, plus some things that helped me heal during postpartum recovery.
 When I first posted on Instagram stories about prepping for postpartum, there was quite the mixed reaction!
 I received hundreds of tips and product recommendations from some, intrigued questions from others, and a handful that thought I was “oversharing” about something private (feel free to skip this post if you feel that way).

 The truth is the realities of postpartum are rarely discussed and can come as a surprise to some.
 Being a new mom is an incredible yet challenging experience, and your body goes through so much during this time.
 So I wanted to share some very candid info from my own experience, in case it can inform or help someone else.
 Just keep in mind that everyone’s birth and recovery needs can be very different!

-I used this generously-sized Skip Hop weekender bag, which I picked out for future travel with baby.
+I used this generously-sized Skip Hop weekender bag (also at Amazon), which I picked out for future travel with baby.
 It has stroller clips and a nifty sleeve for sliding over your luggage handle, so we also brought a mostly empty suitcase to take home “free” supplies from the hospital.
 The Skip Hop bag has tons of organizational pockets and 2 packing cubes, which I used to separate items for myself and baby.
 I’m obsessed with packing cubes in general which you can use in any bag (we have the eBags brand)!

 1. To Heal